Dr Ellen McWilliams

 I contributed to an RTE Radio 1 Book Show programme dedicated to the life and work of Maeve Brennan and in 2017 coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth.
 I was also one of the academic consultants for, and appeared in, the BBC1 documentary 'Imagine...
 Margaret Atwood' (directed by Katy Homan and presented by Alan Yentob).

-I write fiction and non-fiction and have received an Irish Arts Council Agility Award to support two projects.
+I write fiction and non-fiction and have received an Arts Council of Ireland Agility Award to support two projects.

 I am working on a novel, The Miracle Keepers, a coda to the Irish Big House Novel in the tradition of William Trevor, Jennifer Johnston, and Leland Bardwell and am completing a collection of personal essays, Resting Places: On Wounds, War, and the Irish Revolution.

-The collection contains an Irishwoman’s elegy for two Revolutionists, Oliver Cromwell and Terence James MacSwiney, a prayer to John Milton, a meditation on the unexpected sympathetic correspondences between the English Civil War and the Irish Civil War of the 1920s, and a keen for a Famine Road and for the troubled history of the plantation town of Bandon in Co.
+Resting Places contains an Irishwoman’s elegy for two Revolutionists, Oliver Cromwell and Terence James MacSwiney, a prayer to William Shakespeare and John Milton, a meditation on the unexpected sympathetic correspondences between the English Civil War and the Irish Civil War of the 1920s, and a keen for a Famine Road and for the troubled history of the plantation town of Bandon in Co.
 Cork, celebrated by Edmund Spenser as ‘pleasant Bandon crowned with many a wood’.
 My name, as Gaeilge, is Eibhlín Mhic Uilliam and the book features a hymn to my Irish-speaking Grandmother’s home place of Baile Bhúirne, site of the shrine of the Medieval St. Gobnait, and a counterfactual history that speculates as to what may have happened if my father-in-law’s uncle had survived the Battle of Ypres in 1915 and had later been posted to West Cork during the years of the War of Independence where he would have risked encountering the Irish Republican Army women and men in my Grandfather’s family.
 It is a book about motherhood, kinship and belonging, silence and delayed speech, vision and illumination, insurgency and rebellion, rage, anguish, grief, and love.
 The collection is forthcoming with the Belfast-based non-profit publisher Beyond the Pale Books.

 My teaching at Exeter focuses on Transatlantic Literary Relations, American Literature, and Irish Literature.
 I teach a special option in Year 3, 'Modern Irish Literature: Rebels & Radicals', and a strand of the first year module Academic English called 'Write For Your Life: Autobiographical Fiction, Lifewriting, and the Personal Essay'.
 I have received three awards for teaching, including a University of Exeter Teaching Fellowship.

 I grew up in West Cork but have lived in the West Country for over 20 years.
 I attended the Convent of Mercy Sacred Heart Secondary School in Clonakility and hold close the value of a Sacred Heart education.
 I was lucky to benefit from the Irish government's visionary expansion of Higher Education in the mid-to-late 1990s and luckier still to receive a Cork County Council Higher Education Grant to study for an Arts Degree at University College Cork.